 |6.||Panasonic FZ300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 |12.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |13.||Sony RX10 IV||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |16.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Panasonic GH5s (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5s and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.